actix/examples/actix_redis/README.md

-To test the demo, POST a json object containing three strings to the /cache_stuff endpoint:
+To test the demo, POST a json object containing three strings to the /stuff endpoint:
 	{"one": "first entry",
 	 "two": "second entry",
 	 "three": "third entry" }

 These three entries will cache to redis, keyed accordingly.

+to delete these, simply issue a DELETE http request to /stuff endpoint